fairagro/D4.4.1_SciWIn_concept/report.md

 Under these circumstances we had to deal with the fact that there did not exist an "RDC" or an "RDC semantic toolset" into which SciWIn could have been meaningfully integrated.
-Also the realization of such a thing did not seem likely in a timeframe that would allow to take it into account in the planning and design of SciWIn.
+Also the realization of such a thing did not seem likely in a time-frame that would allow to take it into account in the planning and design of SciWIn.
 Another consequence of the lack of RDC or a clear path towards its realization was the lack of FAIRagro external cooperation partners to develop a "joint concept" with respect to "the RDC semantic toolset".